 10- Sydney then handcuffs him to the chair, but proceeds to torture him, and has a fight with the guards.
 More edits for fighting.
 (Head blows, karate chops, etc, etc.) (33s)

 11- Sydney escapes with the gadget from the laboratory.
 Excessive gunfire and the resulting gas-main explosion was edited out.
 (13s)

 As you can see once again, C4 have edited an adult show for the kiddies, and have made it worse for adult viewers.
 The only bonus to watching this show on C4, is the fact they are airing it in Widescreen.
 Other than that, a big 1 out of 10 for

 effort.
 This may actually be worse than the "Angel" Season 1 fiasco!!

 Lots of letters and phone calls to the ITC please!!!

-easy to edit the hardcore out of these three films without significantly damaging the plot but this is not true of other films.
-Romance and Ai No Corrida have never appeared on Channel 4 (despite the fact that they would
+was quite easy to edit the hardcore out of these three films without significantly damaging the plot but this is not true of other films.
+Romance and Ai No Corrida have never appeared on Channel 4 (despite the fact that

 As for Baise -Moi on Sky, I can confirm that they are planning to transmit the BBFC video edit without further cuts (i.e. two cuts, totalling 12 seconds).